rogeralloymagnetic/tfa/README.txt

 #### Plugin context

-A plugin is instansiated with an array of data about the occuring TFA process.
+A plugin is instantiated with an array of data about the occurring TFA process.
 This context array must contain the following elements that should not be modified.